RodrigoTRS/rodrigotrs/README.md

 ## Hi there 👋

 My name is Rodrigo Teixeira.
 I'm a full stack developer from Brazil.
-Currently I'm work as a DevOps Engineer Intern @Instituto de Pesquisas Eldorado
+Currently I'm working as a Systems Analyst @Instituto de Pesquisas Eldorado

 ### LeetCode Stats